Director: Lee Woo-Chul

 Korea doesn’t really have the same market for DTV action that the US has, a genre which has been populated by no nonsense, straight forward mid-budget action flicks since the 90’s.
 However, if it did, it’s easy to imagine that The Hunt would be classed as one of them.
 Sung-ki, who at this point in his career had featured in more than 160 movies since his debut as a child actor in 1957’s The Twilight Train, was 64 at the time of The Hunt’s release, joining the ranks of senior action star royalty that Liam Neeson presides over.
 Armed with only an air rifle and a backpack carrying the essentials (this being Korea, a bottle of soju is one of them), Sung-ki makes for a likeable protagonist to rally for, and lends any production he appears in an air of class that it wouldn’t have without him.

 It’s just as well, as director Woo-cheol seems unsure of himself behind the camera, apparently unable to get a grasp on how to convey the logistics of the mountain and indeed, sometimes basic logic itself.
-Sung-ki’s familiarity with the mountain gives him an advantage of the hunters, however the advantage is frequently stretched to beyond believability.
+Sung-ki’s familiarity with the mountain gives him an advantage over the hunters, however the advantage is frequently stretched to beyond believability.
 In one sequence he tells Ye-ri to make a run for it so she can alert the police (the good ones) in town since there’s no phone signal on the mountain.
 Afterwards a whole bunch of events take place, however when a couple of the hunters are ordered to catch up to Ye-ri and make sure she doesn’t make it off the mountain, Sung-ki is somehow able to intercept them, implying either she didn’t get very far, or he can run faster than the Roadrunner.

 Indeed a lot of The Hunt involves Sung-ki running, even when it’s not always clear where he’s running to.
 In one sequence he’s being pursued by the hunters, and out of nowhere he’s suddenly hiding behind a rock on the opposite side of a stream, providing a thrilling environment for a shootout to take place from either side.
 However the question of how he got there is never addressed, which would have seen him needing to wade through the stream to get to the other side, during which time the hunters were in close enough pursuit that he would have been an easy target.
 Action movies often ask us to suspend disbelief or even switch our brains off at the door, both of which I’m ok with, but Woo-cheol shoots proceedings with a level of grounded seriousness which implies some degree of logic be applied to basic things like how a character gets from point A to point B.